APIs

 Basic Call (source)

-import polars as pl import requests = "https://pub.demo.posit.team/public/lead-quality-metrics-api/lead_quality_metrics" url = requests.get(url) response = response.text content = pl.read_json(io.StringIO(content)) lead_quality_data
+import polars as pl import requests url = "https://pub.demo.posit.team/public/lead-quality-metrics-api/lead_quality_metrics" response = requests.get(url) content = response.text lead_quality_data = pl.read_json(io.StringIO(content))- The response is probably a json binary which gets parsed by

 - The response is probably a json binary which gets parsed by